✅ Who this guide is for:

-What are Matras in Nepali?
+Quick answer: what are matras in Nepali?

 In this Guide: